giomusyaffa/SQL/CheatSheetSQL.md

 <img width="1408" height="503" alt="image" src="https://github.com/user-attachments/assets/e297f754-09df-46e9-a198-65242a2be84e" />

 #### 📝 Explanation
-DATEPART() extracts a specific numeric component from a datetime — hour, day, month, etc. For example, DATEPART(MONTH, '2026-03-04') returns 3.
+DATEPART() extracts a specific numeric component from a datetime, hour, day, month, etc. For example, DATEPART(MONTH, '2026-03-04') returns 3.
 Useful for grouping or filtering by a particular time unit.

 ---